How to Request Reimbursement

 Things to Remember When Requesting Reimbursement

-- Used equipment, used materials and leased equipment are not eligible for cost share reimbursement unless otherwise noted.
+3. Used equipment, used materials, and leased equipment are not eligible for cost share reimbursement unless otherwise noted.

-- Reimbursement documentation must be postmarked or hand delivered by the reimbursement request deadline.
+7. Reimbursement documentation must be postmarked or uploaded to your TAEP Online Account by the reimbursement request deadline.
 Additional processing time is required for incomplete reimbursement requests and requests submitted within one month of the program deadline.
-It is recommended you submit your reimbursement request as soon as the project is completed.
+It is recommended you submit your reimbursement request as soon as your project is complete.

 1. Applicant must utilize equipment and structures reimbursed with cost share funds for the intended purpose of the program for a minimum of five (5) continuous years from date of purchase.

-3. Applicant may be required to repay funds if they fail to comply with all aspects of the cost share guidelines.
+3. Applicant may be required to repay funds for failure to comply with all aspects of the cost share guidelines.

 Tennessee Department of Agriculture may: